ColinXie20/BlackAmber/README.md

 This project also includes an interface specifically designed for Blood Samurai 2, a Roblox game.

+Do not use this macro to gain an unfair advantage in games.
+I'm not responsible for that.

 This could not have been possible without the help of PySimpleGUI or pyautogui(but was made a bit harder by PySimpleGUI's somewhat obscure documentation).

 Commands: